-Google Analytics offers a range of valuable metrics and reports, and in this blog post we’ll go deeper into the “average session duration” metric.
-What does this metric tell you about performance and is it an important metric?
+Google Analytics offers a range of valuable metrics and reports, and in this blog post, we’ll go deeper into the “average session duration” metric.
+What does this metric tell you about performance and why is it an important metric?

-There are many reports in Google Analytics that include “average” metrics: average of pages/session, average bounce rate, average session duration, average time on page, and so on.
+There are many reports in Google Analytics that include “average” metrics: the average of pages/session, average bounce rate, average session duration, average time on page, and so on.
+What is average session duration in Google Analytics and what does it entail?
 Average values can be very useful in analysing patterns and trends in our data, but we also need to be mindful of some of the risks and shortcomings inherent in these metrics.

 This blog post will help you to understand and use the “average session duration” metric in Google Analytics.

 The simple answer is that we cannot trust this data.
 Why?
-Because it is an average of metrics which are themselves averages of other metrics which are themselves averages of other metrics, and so it goes on.
+Because it is an average of metrics which are themselves averages of other metrics, and so it goes on.
 For example:

-Here (in June 2014) we see that the site-wide average session duration was 1 minute and 16 seconds.
-The average session duration for traffic coming in from Google organic search is 53 seconds.
-The average session duration for direct traffic is 1 minute and 50 seconds.
-The average visit duration for traffic referred from nl.visma.com is 3 minutes and 43 seconds, and so on.
+Here we see that the site-wide average session duration was 1 minute (data period: 1st August-31st August 2020).
+Google Analytics always presents the average time on a page using this formula 00:00:00 to clearly differentiate between minutes and seconds.
+The average session duration for traffic coming from direct traffic is 44 seconds.
+The average session duration for traffic coming from Google organic search is 1 minute and 53 seconds.
+The average visit duration for traffic referred from LinkedIn is 54 seconds, and so on.

 Already we begin to see that the site-wide average session duration is not as straightforward as it might appear at first glance.
 In addition, as with all average metrics, any outlying (extreme) values can dramatically skew the results.